-MapReduce is a software framework introduced by Google in 2004 to support distributed computing on large data sets on loosely coupled clusters of computers.
-The framework is inspired by the map and reduce functions commonly used in functional programming, but in a modified form.
+MapReduce is a software methodology introduced by Google in 2004 to support distributed computing on large data sets on loosely coupled compute clusters.
+The framework is inspired by the map and reduce operations commonly used in functional programming, but in a modified form.
 MapReduce libraries have now been written in C++, C#, Erlang, Java, OCaml, Perl, Python, PHP, Ruby, F#, R and other languages.

 Such abstractions manage complexity by hiding details and presenting well defined behaviours to users.
 They make certain tasks easier but others more difficult, and sometimes impossible.
 It may be only the first in a new class of programming models that will allow us to more effectively organise computations at a massive scale, and extensions are already being suggested.

 MapReduce frameworks were developed for commercial information retrieval, which is perhaps currently the world's most demanding data analysis problem.
 Exploiting commercial approaches offers a good chance that one can achieve a high quality robust solution.
 MapReduce now has both commercial and open source implementations.
-Qiu el. looked at MapReduce and MPI, and showed how to analyse biological samples with modest numbers of sequence on a modern multi-core cluster.
-To support iterative operations they evaluated the open source Java i-MapReduce software which uses the Apache Hadoop, see [42,2].
-Another iterative MapReduce implementation is Twister .
+Qiu et al. looked at MapReduce and MPI, and showed how to analyse biological samples with modest numbers of sequences on a multi-core cluster.
+To support iterative operations they evaluated the open source Java i-MapReduce software which uses Apache Hadoop, see [46,2].
+Another iterative MapReduce implementation is Twister [9,47].

 Iterative data intensive computation is pervasive in many applications such as data mining or social network analysis.
 These typically involve massive data sets containing at least millions or even billions of records.
-MapReduce in its original form lacks built in support for iterative processes that require parsing data sets repeatedly and doing bookkeeping.
+MapReduce in its original form lacks built in support for iterative processes that require parsing data sets repeatedly and doing book keeping.
 Besides specifying MapReduce jobs, users have to write a driver program that submits multiple jobs and performs convergence or other testing at the client.
-In a system such as i-MapReduce, users specify the iterative computation with the separated map and reduce functions Ths system provides the support of automatic iterative processing without the need of a user-defined driver program.
+In a system such as i-MapReduce, users specify the iterative computation with the separated map and reduce functions.
+The system provides support for automatic iterative processing without the need of a user defined driver program.
 As well as making it easier to use, this can improve the performance by: (1) reducing the overhead of creating new MapReduce jobs repeatedly; (2) eliminating the shuffling of static data; and (3) allowing asynchronous execution of map tasks.

-Whilst specially optimised block based file systems such as Hadoop FS have been developed to support MapReduce , there are also versions implemented in MPI such as the library from Sandia National Labs [28,27] and Indiana .
+Whilst specially optimised block based file systems such as Hadoop FS have been developed to support MapReduce [2,1], there are also versions implemented in MPI such as the library from Sandia National Labs [28,27] and Indiana .
 Interfaces from Sandia are available for C, C++, Python and OINK (c.f.
 PIG, the scripting language for Hadoop).
 It has for instance been used to parallelise BLAST and SOM algorithms .
 Another is YAMML, a Google code prototype.
+Other are mentioned in .